PicoQuant/snAPI/doc_source/install.rst

 Additional Features
 -------------------

 1. Colored Log is default on Windows 11 but on Windows 10 you have to enable it manually in terminal by executing the included registry key `EnableTerminalColors.reg` and restart the terminal.
-If it is not working in VSCode, klick on the selector next to the run button and switch to 'Run python file in dedicated Terminal'
+If it is not working in VSCode, click on the selector next to the run button and switch to 'Run python file in dedicated Terminal'

 .. image:: _static/Log.png
     :class: p-2